ruc-practical-ai/data-loaders/README.md

 This repository is provided with an MIT license.
 See the `LICENSE` file.

-Datasets downloaded with the NBIA Data Retriever will include a license file with the dataset in the `nbia_downloads` folder.
+Datasets downloaded with the NBIA Data Retriever will include a license file with the dataset in the `downloads/nbia` folder.
 These licenses may come with extra constraints per dataset that must be adhered to.

 ## Contributing